-Set out an ambitious 100-day agenda, leading to a fullfledged women's rights agenda for the duration of your term, based on UN policies of human rights, equality, fairness and non-discrimination, and outlining which members of the Secretary General's administration are responsible for implementing key provisions.
-Commit to report on progress to the public on an annual basis, and work with feminist civil society and UN staff to hone and implement (see point 4).
+The Secretary-General should set out an ambitious 100day agenda, leading to a full-fledged women's rights agenda for the duration of Secretary-General's term, based on UN policies of human rights, equality, fairness and non-discrimination, and outlining which members of the Secretary-General's administration are responsible for implementing key provisions.
+He should also commit to report on progress to the public on an annual basis, and work with feminist civil society and UN staff to hone and implement (see point 4).